Edinburgh Lions B.C.: Season-by-season records

-2022–23 Men's team Roster
+2023–24 Men's team Roster

 Women

 After several years of being one of the top teams in the Lothian League and three seasons of sweeping all regional titles, the Lions Women's team also moved on to participate in the Scottish Basketball Championship for the first time in the 2022-23 season.
+Despite a successful first season in the National League, the team made the decision to return to the Lothian League the following year.